Executive Order: N10m fine awaits defaulters of burial guidelines in Rivers – The Sun Nigeria

 Daily Sun gathered that in the latest Executive Order, Rivers government must give an approval before any corpse would be buried, otherwise defaulters would be fined N10 million.

-Section three of the new Executive Order stipulated that anybody who has an intention to organise a public burial in the state, or even carry any corpse to another state within the period of COVID-19 pandemic, must apply to Rivers governor through the Commissioner for Health.
+Section three of the new Executive Order stipulated that anybody who has an intention to organise a public burial in the state, or carry any corpse to another state within the period of COVID-19 pandemic, must apply to Rivers governor through the commissioner for health.

-Another part of the document stated that, in the event the burial would take place in Rivers and the cause of death was COVID-19, the burial must be conducted between 9am and 12 noon.
+Another part of the document stated that, in the event the burial would take place in Rivers and the cause of death was COVID-19, it must be conducted between 9am and 12 noon.

 Further contents of the document stated that government officials must witness the burial and conveyance of the corpse outside the state (if death related to COVID-19) must be done under the supervision of health officials.

 The order took effect from June 5, and it would remain in force till further notice.
-The public burial as explained in the document referred to traditional, Christian, religious or any burial that members of the public would attend and participate.
+The public burial as explained in the document referred to traditional, Christian or any burial that the public would attend and participate.

 Leave a Reply